I tried the Virgin Media Stream and it's much better value than Sky Glass

 That's not all though, you'll also get 'Stream credits' where Virgin will give you 10% off on your final bill each month making this the most cost-effective way to pay for your streaming services.

 The home screen is simply laid out and only displays the services you actually pay for.
-It's intuitive and fast to use, while the voice search functionality works instantaneously.
+It's fast and efficient to use, while the voice search functionality works surprisingly well.
 You'll also get personalised recommendations based on what you usually watch as well as watchlist of content you want to see later.

 Admittedly the user interface isn't quite as user-friendly as Sky Glass and you will have to be a Virgin Media broadband customer to get it, but it seems worth it considering the difference in price.